 Go pound sand

-An expression of disdain, along the same lines as 'get lost', 'go and play in the traffic', etc.
+'Go pound sand' is an American expression of disdain, along the same lines as 'get lost', 'go and play in the traffic', etc.

 This is sometimes used with the intention of meaning 'go and beat/whack sand' - with the back of a shovel or similar.
 That's not the original meaning though, as is made clear from the longer and less-often used version of the phrase - 'go pound sand up your ass'.